novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 But what happen when affected party files a lawsuit?

-If it’s a big company, they might have a chance, but a small company cannot beat [Guseong].
+If it’s a big company, they might have a chance, but a small company cannot beat [Guseong] in legal battle.

 Because they use the most competent lawyers in the country.

-Even if the opponent is a big company, legal disputes can be dragged endlessy.
+Even if the opponent is a big company, legal disputes can be dragged endlessy, which drain money and energy.

-Although he knew this wasn’t morally right, he thought it was better than being eliminated.
+Although he knew this wasn’t morally right, it was better than being left behind.

-In that sense, Lee Hyun-woo chose to definitely protect [Alpha Cast].
+In that sense, Lee Hyun-woo chose most reasonable way to protect [Alpha Cast].

 If [Guseong] decides to create the MP3 player phone that Lee Hyun-woo suggested earlier,